In This Article

 “When I started, I used to charge 2 rupees (around 55 cents) per bird for vaccination and deworming," Jena said.
 "I was earning only 700 to 800 rupees ($9 to $11) a month at that time."

 To help farmers understand the importance of vaccinating their birds, Heifer India hosted trainings and educational campaigns designed to spread the word to local poultry producers that chicken vaccines are good for business and available through community vaccinators.
 Jena took up the cause and soon noticed that demand for her services and expertise were increasing.

 As the farmers who hired Jena noticed the improvement in their flocks, more clients sought her out.
 In just a matter of months, she was earning five times the income she earned before, enough to cover family expenses a month at a time with money left over to save.

 "I have seen a major shift in awareness and attitude among my community members," said Jena.
 "Now that they are also seeing the results, they are more willing to continue taking services and grow their flocks.
 While this helps them prevent mortality, it directly affects my income as well."

 SECURING A STABLE FUTURE

 Jena's income as a community vaccinator has kept her family afloat during the ongoing COVID-19 pandemic and the stringent lockdown that ensued.
-Governmental restrictions prohibited residents from leaving their homes during lockdown, which meant that Jena as well as many of her friends and neighbors couldn’t work.
+Governmental restrictions prohibited residents from leaving their homes, which meant that Jena as well as many of her friends and neighbors couldn’t work.
 With no income during the three-month period, Jena supported her family with the money she had saved.

 Thanks to her skills as a community vaccinator and the ever-increasing demand for her services, Jena is confident that she can provide for her family regardless of the challenges ahead.